farirpgs/fari-app/lib/srds/fate-core.md

 This facet of your job also means that when you have NPCs in a scene, you speak for and make decisions for them like the players do for their PCs—you decide when they’re taking an action that requires dice, and you follow the same rules the players do for determining how that turns out.
 Your NPCs are going to be a little different than the PCs, however, depending on how important they are to the story.

-#### Let The Players Help You
+> #### Let The Players Help You
+>

-You don’t have to shoulder the whole burden of making up world details yourself.
+> You don’t have to shoulder the whole burden of making up world details yourself.
 Remember, the more collaborative you get, the more emotional investment the players are going to have in the result, because they shared in its creation.
+>

-If a character has an aspect that connects them to someone or something in the world, make that player your resident “expert” on whatever the aspect refers to.
+> If a character has an aspect that connects them to someone or something in the world, make that player your resident “expert” on whatever the aspect refers to.
 So if someone has Scars from the Great War, poll that player for information whenever the Great War comes up in conversation.
 “You notice that this sergeant is wearing a veteran’s mark, which is a rare decoration from the War.
 What hardcore crap do you have to do to get one of those?
 Do you have one?”
 Some players will defer back to you, and that’s fine, but it’s important that you keep making the offer so as to foster a collaborative atmosphere.
+>

-Also, one of the main uses of the create an advantage action is precisely to give players a way to add details to the world through their characters.
+> Also, one of the main uses of the create an advantage action is precisely to give players a way to add details to the world through their characters.
 Use that to your advantage when you draw a blank or simply want to delegate more control.
 One good way to do this during play is to answer the player’s question with a question, if they ask for information.

-{example}
+>

-Ryan: “Is there a way to disrupt this magical construct without killing the subjects trapped in it?”
+> Ryan: “Is there a way to disrupt this magical construct without killing the subjects trapped in it?”
+>

-Amanda: “Well, you know that it’s using their life force to power itself.
+> Amanda: “Well, you know that it’s using their life force to power itself.
 If there were a way to do that, what do you think it’d look like?
 I mean, you’re the expert wizard, you tell me.”
+>

-Ryan: “Hm...
+> Ryan: “Hm...
 I think there’d be some kind of counter-incantation, like a failsafe mechanism in case things go horribly wrong.”
+>

-Amanda: "Yeah, that sounds good.
+> Amanda: "Yeah, that sounds good.
 Roll Lore to see if that's there."
+>

-Judge the Use of the Rules
+> Judge the Use of the Rules
-It’s also your job to make most of the moment-to-moment decisions about what’s legit and what’s not regarding the rules.
+> It’s also your job to make most of the moment-to-moment decisions about what’s legit and what’s not regarding the rules.
 Most often, you’re going to decide when something in the game deserves a roll, what type of action that is (overcome, attack, etc.) and how difficult that roll is.
 In conflicts, this can get a little more complicated, like determining if a situation aspect should force someone to make an overcome action, or deciding whether or not a player can justify a particular advantage they’re trying to create.
+>

-You also judge the appropriateness of any invocations or compels that come up during play, like we talked about in the Aspects and Fate Points chapter, and make sure that everyone at the table is clear on what’s going on.
+> You also judge the appropriateness of any invocations or compels that come up during play, like we talked about in the Aspects and Fate Points chapter, and make sure that everyone at the table is clear on what’s going on.
 With invocations, this is pretty easy—as long as the player can explain why the aspect is relevant, you’re good to go.
 With compels, it can get a little more complicated, because you need to articulate precisely what complication the player is agreeing to.
+>

-We provide some more tips on judging the use of rules below.
+> We provide some more tips on judging the use of rules below.

 #### You Re The Chairman Not God